NOTE: See the beginning of Section F for abbreviations, course numbers and coding.

 Simple and multiple linear regression, least squares estimates and their properties, tests of hypotheses, F-test, general linear model, prediction and confidence intervals.
 Orthogonal and non-orthogonal designs.
 Weighted least squares.
 Use of a statistical computer package.
 NOTE: Credit can be obtained for only one of STAT 4703, and ECON 4645.

 |STAT4793||Probability and Mathematical Statistics II (A)||3 ch (3C)|

 The second half of a two part sequence covering various topics in probability and statistics.
-This course provides and introduction to essential techniques of statistical inferance.
+This course provides and introduction to essential techniques of statistical inference.
 Samples and statistics versus populations and parameters.
 Distributions of functions of random variables.
 Sampling from the normal distribution.
 The t and F distributions.
-Point estimation by the method of of moments and maximum liklihood estimation.
+Point estimation by the method of moments and maximum likelihood estimation.
 Methods of evaluating point estimators.
 Finding and evaluating hypothesis tests and confidence intervals.
-Brief introduction to method of moments and maximum liklihood.
+Brief introduction to method of moments and maximum likelihood.
 Tests and intervals for means, variances, and proportions (one and two sample).
 Regression models.
 Examples drawn from engineering, science, computer science, and business.

 |STAT4803||Topics in Statistics (O)||3 ch (3C)|